The Big Bounce poster

 The First Threshold at 22 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This demonstrates the protagonist's commitment to Jack actively chooses to pursue Nancy and agree to help her with a heist, crossing the line from passive drifter to active participant in a criminal scheme., moving from reaction to action.

 At 44 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Notably, this crucial beat Jack and Nancy successfully break into Ray Ritchie's house and steal the money, believing they've pulled off the perfect heist.
+Structural examination shows that this crucial beat Jack and Nancy successfully break into Ray Ritchie's house and steal the money, believing they've pulled off the perfect heist.
 False victory - everything seems to be going according to plan., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Second Threshold at 71 minutes initiates the final act resolution at 81% of the runtime.
 Jack gains clarity about Nancy's true scheme and realizes he can turn the tables.
 He synthesizes his con-artist skills with the honest values Walter represents to set things right., demonstrating the transformation achieved throughout the journey.